-Trade and other receivables (continued).
 Trade and other receivables are derecognised upon cash receipts from customers and borrowers or other similar settlements.

 Cash and cash equivalents.
 Cash and cash equivalents include cash in hand, deposits held at call with banks, and other short-term highly liquid investments with original maturities of three months or less.